 Zoloft is the brand name of the prescription drug Sertraline.
 It is an antidepressant that belongs to a class of medications called selective serotonin reuptake inhibitors (SSRIs).
-This drug is used to treat major depressive disorder, obsessive-compulsive disorder, panic disorder, post-traumatic stress disorder, social anxiety disorder, and premenstrual dysphoric disorder.
+This medication treats social anxiety disorder, premenstrual dysphoric disorder, panic disorder, major depressive disorder, obsessive-compulsive disorder, panic attacks, and post-traumatic stress disorder.
 SSRIs like Zoloft have long been associated with withdrawal symptoms when the use of the drugs is stopped or diminished abruptly.
-Recovery professionals recommend facing Zoloft addiction with a long-term treatment plan that promotes positive decision-making, improvements to overall health that includes learning coping skills.
+Recovery professionals recommend facing Zoloft addiction with a long-term treatment plan that promotes positive decision-making and improvements to overall health, including learning coping skills.
 This will all start by undergoing medically assisted Zoloft detox.

 According to the US Food and Drugs Administration , taking this drug may cause serotonin syndrome, a potentially life-threatening condition.
 Also, this drug may increase the risk of bleeding.
 Taking it with aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the risk.
-Moreover, Zoloft and other antidepressant medicines may increase suicidal thoughts or actions in people 24 years of age and younger, especially within the first few months of treatment or when the dose is changed.
+Moreover, Zoloft and other antidepressant medicines may increase suicidal thoughts or actions in people 24 years and younger, especially within the first few months of treatment or when the dose changes.
 Finally, this drug may cause sexual problems.
-Symptoms may include decreased sex drive, delayed orgasm or inability to have an orgasm, problems getting or keeping an erection, and ejaculation problems.
+Symptoms may include decreased sex drive, delayed orgasm or inability to orgasm, problems getting or keeping an erection, and ejaculation problems.

 Common Side Effects of Zoloft:

 - Change in sleep habits.

 - Tremor or shaking.

 - Tiredness and fatigue.

 - Acting on dangerous impulses.